kohofinancial/release-on-push-action/README.md

 # Github Release On Push Action

+> [!NOTE]
+> We don't use this to create releases any longer; releases are created directly in the
+> reusable CI/CD workflow.

 > Stop using files for versioning.
 Use git tags instead!

 Github Action to create a Github Release on pushes to master.